Skirmish of Tongue: Aftermath and significance

-Historian Ruairidh MacLeod gives details of what was done with the money captured from the Jacobites.
-Captain George Mackay, Sir Harry Munro, Lord Charles Gordon, John MacLeod, Lieutenant Reid, and Ensign MacLaggan all received £700 each of the captured booty.
+The historian Ruairidh MacLeod gives details of what was done with the money captured from the Jacobites.
+Captain George Mackay, Sir Harry Munro, Lord Charles Gordon, John MacLeod, Lieutenant Reid and Ensign MacLaggan all received £700 each of the captured booty.
 Ensign Aneas Mackay received £200.
 Lieutenant Daniel Forbes received £100.
 The sergeants each received £50 and the privates each got £7 or £8 which was the equivalent to eight or nine months pay.
 According to historian R. W Munro writing in 1977, the captured money amounted to £12,000 and was mostly English Gold.

-Historian Angus Mackay in the Book of Mackay writes of the significance of the Skirmish of Tongue as having more to do with the overthrow of Charles Edward Stuart at Culloden than is generally realized by the fact that money and supplies had been cut off that were destined for the Jacobites.
-In the aftermath of the conflict at Tongue the Mackays continued to fight against the Jacobite rebels in the Highlands, defeating the Jacobite Mackenzie, Earl of Cromarty at the Battle of Littleferry.
+The historian Angus Mackay in the Book of Mackay writes of the significance of the Skirmish of Tongue as having more to do with the overthrow of Charles at Culloden than is generally realized by the fact that money and supplies had been cut off, which were destined for the Jacobites.
+In the aftermath of the conflict at Tongue, the Mackays continued to fight against the Jacobite rebels in the Highlands and defeated the Jacobite Mackenzie, Earl of Cromarty at the Battle of Littleferry.